parsonscodeclub/Valentines-Day--2-14-14/README.md

 ###The Viewport Meta Tag

+*I didn't cover this but it's notable to look into anyway*

 - [Everything you ever wanted to know about Viewports and Media Queries](https://docs.google.com/presentation/d/1rmxwWa9P6_xHqonmh5ONXRS-jPc5XKbnv99Rjkhe04s/present#slide=id.i0)
 - [A Simple Guide to Responsive Design](http://www.adamkaplan.me/grid/)